Karen Stintz: Undercover Boss

-Concerned about budget cuts and negative public perception of the TTC, Stintz revealed on an episode of the show Undercover Boss that aired February 16, 2012 on W Network that she had gone undercover at the TTC for a week in 2011.
+Concerned about budget cuts and negative public perception of the TTC, Stintz revealed on an episode of the show Undercover Boss that aired February 16, 2012, on W Network that she had gone undercover at the TTC for a week in 2011.
 Changing her appearance and posing as "Ruth Bear", a newly hired TTC trainee, she shadowed a subway train operator, an upholsterer, a station caretaker, and a night shift bus serviceperson, trying each of their respective jobs (for the subway operator, she used a simulator instead).
 Afterward, she revealed her true identity to those employees, that she understood and valued their work, and their ideas on how TTC riders could help them.
 She had hoped to gain an idea what could be cut and what should not be, and saw the front-line employees as the best source.

 2014 mayoral race

 On October 27, 2013, Stintz announced that she would run for mayor in 2014.
 She said, "I believe in the fiscal agenda of Rob Ford, but I worry that another four years of Rob Ford may not move the city forward.
 And I want to continue to build our city."
 After stepping down as TTC chair in February, registered as a candidate on February 24, 2014.
-The Karen Stintz campaign will focus on fighting congestion, creating safe neighbourhoods and building strong communities.
-Some of her proposals are a "downtown relief subway line, reform the land transfer tax, [and] a joint Toronto-U.S. bid for the 2026 World Cup and explore a 'hybrid' solution for the eastern part of the Gardiner Expressway."
-On August 21, 2014 Stintz announced she was dropping out of the race and would not seek re-election as city councillor.
+Her campaign focused on fighting congestion, creating safe neighbourhoods and building strong communities.
+Some of her proposals are a "downtown relief subway line, reform the land transfer tax, [and] a joint Toronto–U.S. bid for the 2026 World Cup and explore a 'hybrid' solution for the eastern part of the Gardiner Expressway."
+On August 21, 2014, Stintz announced she was dropping out of the race and would not seek re-election as city councillor.

-Post-political career
+Later career

-In late August 2014, after withdrawing from the mayoral election, Stintz expressed interest in becoming Commissioner of the Canadian Football League when the position was to become vacant in April 2015.
-When this opportunity did not pan out, Stintz was appointed as the Executive Director of ArtsBuild Ontario – a nonprofit arts service organization dedicated to realizing long-term solutions for building, managing and financing sustainable arts facilities needed in Ontario communities.
-In November 2015, Stintz was named Variety Village President and CEO for an 18-month term.
-She remains in that capacity as of September 2021.
+In late August 2014, after withdrawing from the mayoral election, Stintz expressed interest in becoming commissioner of the Canadian Football League.
+In 2015, she was appointed as executive director of the nonprofit arts service organization ArtsBuild Ontario.
+In November 2015, Stintz was named president and CEO of the Ontario chapter of the Variety Village children's charity.
+She remains in that capacity as of July 2023.
+In 2024, Stintz sought the Conservative Party of Canada nomination in her home riding of Eglinton—Lawrence.
+She was nominated despite allegations from members of the riding association that the party interfered in her favour.